Volunteer or Visitor Application

 • Resolve conflict and seek forgiveness.
 Be a peacemaker, never gossip or talk badly about others.

 • Maintain respectful and appropriate physical touch.
-Be respectful of others’ personal space and comfort, no cup checks, butt slaps, kissing etc.
+Be respectful of others’ personal space and comfort.

 • Take care of your body.
 Get enough sleep, drink enough water, eat nourishing food, shower regularly, brush teeth often and apply deodorant daily.